tarwn/lessthandot-hugo/blogs/content/posts/2010-07-09-final-vote-for-the-msdn-giveaway.md

 1. I am working on a startup idea.
 Currently using ASP.NET MVC 1, VS 2008.
 Would love to move up to VS 2010 / .NET 4 and latest MVC version.
 Idea is around helping people find great deals on products/services.

 2. I could certainly use the feature packs / architecture / modeling tools and the latest Visual Studio 2010.
-I&#8217;d also be interested in playing with Expression Studio Ultimate.
+I'd also be interested in playing with Expression Studio Ultimate.
 Any Windows Phone 7 stuff (if available) would be nice to experiment with as well.

 3. http://www.dennydotnet.com